wqking/metapp/doc/benchmark.md

 This document contains some performance benchmark data for metapp.
 As a reference counterpart, performance of Qt meta system is also tested.

-In brief, metapp performance is roughly similar to Qt meta system.
+In brief, metapp performance is roughly similar to or better than Qt meta system.
 The performance should be good enough for most use cases.
 You may not use any reflection system in the render process in a console game, but you may want reflection system for script binding in a console game, so metapp can be useful in high performance applications.